 There are telephone consultation appointments which are available in the morning and mid afternoon.
 These appointments allocate a time in which the doctor will call you for your appointment.
 These appointments are suitable to discuss medication, test results, requests for a sick line and as an alternative to a routine appointment.
 Our appointments are for 10 minutes.
 If you are looking to discuss multiple problems please let our reception/admin team know so that a longer appointment can be made.

-So, we will have a doctor who will consider requests for any urgent care – including emergencies, urgent on the day appointments, house calls and anything you feel you need to discuss urgently by telephone that day.
-For these requests we need as much information as possible to be passed to the receptionist so that the most urgent peolpe are prioritised.
+The surgery also has a triage system.
+This is for urgent/medical emergencies in which a message will be left with the duty doctor to call you back.
+The duty doctor is available to consider requests for any urgent care this includes emergencies and house calls, they can offer urgent on the day appointments and anything you feel you need to discuss urgently by telephone that day.
+The duty doctor will prioritise calls and will deal with the most urgent request first.
+For these requests we need as much information as possible to be passed to the receptionist/admin staff so that the most urgent requests are prioritised.

 What can you do to help?